websanco/liferay-learn/docs/dxp-cloud/latest/en/infrastructure-and-operations/networking/custom-domains.md

 Once backend processes are complete, DXP Cloud's load balancer is updated with the SSL server certificate, and the service is reachable and secure.

-See [Load Balancer](./load-balancer.md) to learn more about SSL certificates in Liferay DXP Cloud, including how to set up a custom SSL certificate.
+See [Load Balancer](./load-balancer.md) to learn more about SSL certificates in Liferay DXP Cloud, including how to set up one or more custom SSL certificates.

 ## Additional Information